Battle of Mushroom Valley

-The Battle of Mushroom Valley (Afrikaans: Slag van Mushroom Valley) was a skirmish which occurred during the Maritz Rebellion on November 12, 1914 northeast of Bloemfontein and southwest of Winburg.
+The Battle of Mushroom Valley (Afrikaans: Slag van Mushroom Valley) was a skirmish which occurred during the Maritz Rebellion on November 12, 1914, northeast of Bloemfontein and southwest of Winburg.
 The battle is noted as being the very last battle that Christiaan de Wet fought as the commander of a Boer commando.

 Background

 Flag of the Maritz Rebellion, 1914.

-General Manie Maritz, one of the primary leaders and inciters of the rebellion.

 At the outbreak of the First World War the British Empire called upon many of its dominions for aid, one of them was the Union of South Africa.
 Many Boers including; General Koos de la Rey General Christiaan de Wet, Major Jan Kemp, Commandant-general Christiaan Frederik Beyers and Lieutenant colonel Manie Maritz opposed invading German South West Africa.
 In 1914 rumors began to circulate that the empire would begin conscription for all Afrikaner men which caused deep resentment and opposition amongst the Afrikaner populace.
 Both Beyers and Kemp promptly resigned from the Union Defence Force as a display of protest against the government's actions, similar to what had happened in Britain two years earlier in the Curragh incident over the Irish Home Rule Bill.
 Beyers and Kemp both joined the other Boer leaders urging Afrikaners into open rebellion against the British-aligned military and government.

 In September, 1914 Maritz issued a proclamation on behalf of a provisional government.
 It stated that "the former South African Republic and Orange Free State as well as the Cape Province and Natal are proclaimed free from British control and independent, and every White inhabitant of the mentioned areas, of whatever nationality, are hereby called upon to take their weapons in their hands and realize the long-cherished ideal of a Free and Independent South Africa".

-The government declared martial law on October 12, 1914, a week later on October 24, 1914 Maritz was defeated by Botha and fled to German South West Africa.
+The government declared martial law on October 12, 1914, a week later on October 24, 1914, Maritz was defeated by Botha and fled to German South West Africa.
 Botha and Jan Smuts then turned their focus to several of the other Boer leaders of the rebellion, namely Christiaan de Wet, Christiaan Frederik Beyers, and Jan Kemp.